-As mentioned above, if we view policies as initiatives that simultaneously change supply and demand of knowledge as well as the competition and contagion conditions, virtually all policy instruments can possible influence innovation related activities.
-We discuss briefly some of those linkages below, using specific policies as examples.
+As aforementioned, if we view policies as initiatives that simultaneously change supply and demand of knowledge as well as the competition and contagion conditions, virtually all policy instruments can possibly influence innovation-related activities.
+We discuss briefly some of those linkages further, using specific policies as examples.